|

 Our next discussion:

-If you're a regular reader of contemporary and historical fiction, consider joining our Fiction Book Club!
-The club usually meets on the third Tuesday of the month at 6:30, but we do recommend confirming details on our events calendar in case of changes.
-Copies of our next book are on reserve at the Circulation Desk.
+Library Conference Room on the Lower Level If you're a fan of poetry, consider joining our Poetry Readers Discussion Group!
+The club usually meets on the second Tuesday of the month at 6:30, but we do recommend confirming details on our events calendar in case of changes.
 We hope to see you there!

 |